 As an aid to migration, Reality can be configured to emulate another type of MultiValue system (refer to the online documentation for more details).
 When you install Reality, you can choose an appropriate emulation.
-If the emulation you require is not listed, refer to the latest migration information on the Northgate Reality web site (www.northgate-is.com/reality).
+If the emulation you require is not listed, refer to the latest migration information on the NPS Reality website.